 When yes, a small window of opportunity for safe prescribed burning becomes available.

 Keeping in mind that raw materials for any potential bushfire are the presence of all fuels, including:

 - logs and stumps

 The volume of this fuel is referred to as the fuel-load, this is also a critical factor in the potential intensity of bushfire and poses a significant risk.

 Prescribed burning is one of the only practical fuel reduction treatments.
-It is used for reducing combustible material and the risk of intense summer bushfires.
-Prescribed burning minimises the fuel-load and as a result the potential risks and hazards.
-Saving forest assets, property destruction & damage.
-Protecting the urban interface, potentially saving homes, businesses and of course, saving wildlife.
-However, the most important thing, potentially saving lives.
+It is used for reducing ground and low level combustible materials and the risk of high intensity summer bushfires.
+Prescribed burning minimises the fuel-load and as a result the potential risks and hazards, saving forest assets, property destruction and damage.
+Also protecting the urban interface, potentially saving homes, businesses and of course, saving wildlife, and the most important thing, potentially saving lives.

 Here are some of the basic principles of fuel reduction:

 - Thinning out for low level aerial fuels—Dead trees & limbs, live foliage and branches; fuels that are not in contact with the ground.